hotwired-laravel/turbo-laravel/README.md

 Keep reading the documentation to have a full picture on how you can make the most out of the technique.

-### Closing Notes

-Try the package out.
-Use your Browser's DevTools to inspect the responses.
-You will be able to spot every single Turbo Frame and Turbo Stream happening.

-> "The proof of the pudding is in the eating."

-Make something awesome!

 <a name="documentation"></a>
 ## Documentation